sderosiaux/every-single-day-i-tldr/README.md

 # 24-04-2025

+- https://a16z.com/a-deep-dive-into-mcp-and-the-future-of-ai-tooling/ A Deep Dive Into MCP and the Future of AI Tooling | Andreessen Horowitz
 - https://www.mckinsey.com/capabilities/quantumblack/our-insights/the-state-of-ai The State of AI: Global survey | McKinsey
 - https://seanfalconer.medium.com/the-ai-silo-problem-how-data-streaming-can-unify-enterprise-ai-agents-0a138cf6398c The AI Silo Problem: How Data Streaming Can Unify Enterprise AI Agents